Kim Chung Tran

-Trần Kim Chung (1967) is a Vietnamese entrepreneur who serves as the Chair for CT Group.
+Trần Kim Chung (1967) is a Vietnam entrepreneur, who serves as the Chair for CT Group.
 He is the Honorary Consul of Portugal in Hanoi.
 In 2022, he was awarded the Second-class Labor Order by the Government of Vietnam.

 Born in Binh Dinh province, Vietnam, he graduated from the Faculty of Foreign Trade at the University of Economics Ho Chi Minh City (UEH) and attended training programs at Harvard University in the United States.